openzipkin/zipkin-dependencies/README.md

 ## Quick-start

-Zipkin Dependencies requires Java 11+ to run.
+Until [SPARK-43831](https://issues.apache.org/jira/browse/SPARK-43831), Zipkin Dependencies requires Java 11 to run.

 The quickest way to get started is to fetch the [latest released job](https://search.maven.org/remote_content?g=io.zipkin.dependencies&a=zipkin-dependencies&v=LATEST) as a self-contained jar.
 For example: